jennie/community-manual/community-guidelines/mentor-and-volunteer-guidelines.md

 ### Respect Diverse Identities

-* Do not make assumptions about identity, experiences, or preferred pronouns
+* Do not make assumptions about identity, experiences, or pronouns
-* Always use a person's preferred pronouns.
+* Always use a person's pronouns
-* Allow participants space and time to disclose as much or as little information about their identity and background as they wish.
+* Allow participants space and time to disclose as much or as little information about their identity and background as they wish
-* Treat all participants with respect and assume they know more about what they are trying to create than you do.
+* Treat all participants with respect and assume they know more about what they are trying to create than you do

 ### Respect Space and Agency